themysticsavages/cloudbot-discord/README.md

       Directory does not exist:
             Bot reply: Is that a folder? ._.
             Console log: CloudBot error: Could not find the directory.

+## Features to be added

+- __Create and delete files__
+- Requiring admin role to delete files and folders
+- Listing content of a directory

+## Current bugs

+- __Replies with 'No arguments' error and 'Not a directory' when running a command__